 Well, it’s that time of year again when aging radicals, neo-activists, and professional leftwing nut agitators converge where four students were killed amid anti-war chaos at Kent State, in 1970.

-It’s a perrenial wake for the corpse of the 60’s anti-war movement; they prop the body up in a corner, put a VC flag in its hand and cry in their beers.
+It’s a perennial wake for the corpse of the 60’s anti-war movement; they prop the body up in a corner, put a VC flag in its hand, and cry in their beers.

 It’s also a platform for whatever current gripe they have about “U.S. imperialism”.

 This year, they were joined by Scott Ritter, a disgruntled former U.N. weapons inspector, who used the opportunity to vent against the Iraq War, and opine about the conspicuous absence of squalling jackasses chanting, “Hell no, we won’t go!”

 ……At one point in his career in the 1990s, he sounded alarms about possible hidden Iraqi weapons.
 He later said the U.S. government failed to make a case for going to war in Iraq.

 Ritter, 46, said in his half-hour talk that he wanted to know why more people didn’t turn out on Sunday afternoon.

 While I applaud those who are here today, I have to ask, why isn’t this hillside covered with the citizens of this country?”
 Ritter asked.
 Where are the students of Kent State?
 Where are the citizens of this community?
 Where are the citizens of Ohio?
 Where is the media?”

 Oh, don’t you worry Scott, the media has tried to do its damndest to prop up the Taliban, Al Qaeda, and every other bomb-totin’ muslim jihadist, while denigrating the brave sacrifice and success of American troops.

 As for the citizens of Ohio, maybe we recognize an exploitive stunt when we see one.